 Why Is My Dog Scared of Me All of a Sudden?

-There are several reasons that your dog may suddenly get scared of you, including if it has a phobia.
+There are several reasons that your dog may suddenly get scared of you, including phobia.
 Other possibilities include being sick, past abuse, a traumatic experience, and age-related issues.

 What Makes a Dog Scared of Everything?

-If a dog is scared of everything, there are several possible explanations.
+If a dog is scared of everything, there are several possible reasons why.
 It can be from lack of socialization, physical or emotional trauma, pain, abuse, neglect, phobia, or other causes.